 2017: The Alan M. Crogan Youth Treatment and Education Center opened in Riverside.

-2020: Ronald L. Miller II was appointed Chief Probation Officer.
+2020: Ronald L. Miller II was appointed Chief Probation Officer and served until 2022.

 2020: Riverside Juvenile Hall was closed.